-We also note that the Council have provided a loan to the Witney Town Bowls Club repayable over a ten-year term.
+We also note that the Council have provided a loan to the Witney Town Bowls Club repayable, initially, over a ten-year term.

 We are pleased to report that no issues have been identified in this area of our review.
-We will undertake further work at our final audit.